naistangz/Technical_Training/docs/Week11_Containerisation/README.md

 - The isolation and security allow us to run containers simultaneously on a client/local host.
 - They are lightweight because they don't need a hypervisor and run directly within the host machine's kernel.
 - This means you can run more containers on hardware than if you were using virtual machines.
+- Docker uses client-server architecture, where local host or client communicates to a docker daemon with RESTful API.
+If local host does not have the image, Docker communicates with the Docker registry to pull the image from the remote server so that it can run locally.

 ## Docker Engine and Components
 - *Docker Engine* is a client-server application with these components: